box3x4/my-projects-or-studies/pthread/README.md

 # First thread studies!
-A simple program that sums all the elements on each line of the matrix, and put that sum in its respective first element.
+A few programs that I'm doing to experiment with threads!
-I made this program to learn a little more about the pthread library.
+I made these programs to learn a little more about the pthread library.
 To run, simply execute:

-    make
+    make -f <name of the make>
-    ./a.out
+    ./<name of the program>